georoot/ristretto/README.md

 1. Git server that manages requests over ssh
 2. Simple api that currently support authentication and creating new user repo.

+### Testing

+I have hosted a version of code over [here](http://git.rahulbhola.ml/).
+Remember that the server is only for test and i don't take any backups on the same.

 ## Installation

 Most of the parts about installation is pretty straight as you see in a node